openstack/kayobe/doc/source/architecture.rst

     the cloud hosts.
 Typically the seed host is deployed as a VM but this is not mandatory.
 Cloud hosts
-    The cloud hosts run the OpenStack control plane, storage, and virtualised compute services.
+    The cloud hosts run the OpenStack control plane, network, monitoring, storage, and virtualised compute services.
 Typically the cloud hosts run on bare metal but this is not mandatory.
-Bare metal compute hosts:
+Bare metal compute hosts
     In a cloud providing bare metal compute services to tenants via ironic, these hosts will run the bare metal tenant workloads.
 In a cloud with only virtualised compute this category of hosts does not exist.